krystallopez/KL-portfolio/Module Projects/JediVerse.md

 ## :computer: Action

-<li> I built the JediVerse by using React and linking the Star Wars API better known as SWAPI.
-I followed the documentation listed on the API website and following the examples on to reach each endpoint. </li>
+<li> I built the JediVerse by using React and linking the Star Wars API better known as SWAPI to my React application.
+I followed the documentation listed on the API website and followed the examples on to reach each endpoint.
+Once I linked the API to my React project, I was then able to build the components needed to bring the application to life.</li>
 <br>
 <p align="center" >
 <img  width=600 src="Project Visuals/jediverse_app/swapi-data.png" alt="animated"/>